-The object arrangement has been previously studied by researchers from the robotics community~\cite{schuster2012learning, abdo2015robot, abdo2016organizing} and the graphics community~\cite{fisher2012example, MakeItHome2011, RJMCMC2012, SceneNet2016, songchun2018}.
-However, most of them focus on manually designing rules/ energy functions to find a goal~\cite{schuster2012learning, abdo2015robot, abdo2016organizing} or synthesising a scene configuration~\cite{MakeItHome2011, RJMCMC2012, SceneNet2016, songchun2018} that satisfies the preference of the user.
+The object (re-)arrangement is a long-studied problem in robotics community~\cite{abdo2015robot, schuster2012learning, abdo2016organizing} and the graphics community~\cite{fisher2012example, MakeItHome2011, RJMCMC2012, SceneNet2016, songchun2018}.
+However, most of them focus on manually designing rules/ energy functions to find a goal~\cite{abdo2015robot, schuster2012learning, abdo2016organizing} or synthesising a scene configuration~\cite{MakeItHome2011, RJMCMC2012, SceneNet2016, songchun2018} that satisfies the preference of the user.
 The most recent work~\cite{neatnet} tries to learn a GNN to output an arrangement tailored to human preferences.
-However, they neglect the physical constraints during the process.
-Hence, the accessibility and transition cost from the initial and target states are not guaranteed.
+However, they neglect the physical process of rearrangement.
+Hence, the accessibility and transition costs from the initial and target states are not guaranteed.
 Considering the physical interaction, the recent works on scene rearrangement~\cite{rearrange, visualrearrange} mitigate the goal specification problem by providing \textit{a goal scene} to the agent, making the reward shaping feasible.
 Concurrent works~\cite{ECCV22HouseKeep, ECCV22TIDEE} also notice the necessity of automatic goal inference for tying rooms and exploit the commonsense knowledge from Large Language Model (LLM) or memex graph to infer rearrangements goals when the goal is unspecified.
 Another concurrent work~\cite{ICML22Arrangement} aims at discovering generalisable spatial goal representations via graph-based active reward learning for 2D object rearrangement.
-In this paper, we focus on a more fundamental problem in rearrangement: \emph{how to estimate the similarity (i.e., the target likelihood) between the current state and the example sets and manipulate objects to maximise it}.
-Here, only a set of positive target examples are required to learn the gradient field, rather than the prior knowledge about specific scenarios.
+In this paper, we focus on a more practical setting of rearrangement: \emph{how to estimate the similarity (i.e., the target likelihood) between the current state and the example sets and manipulate objects to maximise it}.
+Here, only a set of positive target examples are required to learn the gradient field rather than prior knowledge about specific scenarios.